yuhui15/Multi-Preference-Lambda-weighted-DPO/README.md

 ## 🔧 Running Tests

-Execute the following commands inside the `lambda_dpo` directory to verify the
+Install the Python dependencies listed in `requirements.txt` and then execute the following commands inside the `lambda_dpo` directory to verify the
 installation:

 ```bash